XiaoxiaChampon/ConvergenceConcepts/README.md

 ## 1/19/2023

+### Abstract
+- Focus on same thing as the paper but perhaps with more application/focus on convergence in distribution.
+- Sent on 25, chat about on the 26th, submit by the 29th

-What do we want to create/produce
+### What do we want to create/produce (bigger picture here)

 - A set of notes with apps embedded created using R Markdown with shiny running in the background.
     + I'd expect most people teaching these courses have experience in R and would have no issue modifying the notes as needed